alondmnt/joplin-plugin-jarvis/VECTOR_DB_UPDATE_FLOW.md

 - More than 12 hours since last full sweep

 **When to build cache:**
-- Cache not built yet, OR
+- Cache not fully built yet (`_builtViaEnsureBuilt = false`), OR
-- Dimension mismatch (model changed)
+- Dimension mismatch (model changed), OR
+- Cache has partial data from incremental sweep

+**When to skip cache build during search:**
+- Update in progress (sweep running), AND
+- Cache is completely empty (no blocks yet)
+- This allows full sweeps to build cache incrementally without blocking searches

 **When to update catalog metadata:**
 - Full sweeps only (not incremental sweeps)